TurkuNLP/Turku-neural-parser-pipeline/docs/docker.md

 and on cpu

-    docker run -d -p 15000:7689 turkunlp/turku-neural-parser:fi-en-sv-cpu server en_ewt parse_plaintext
+    docker run -d -p 15000:7689 turkunlp/turku-neural-parser:latest-fi-en-sv-cpu server en_ewt parse_plaintext

-will start the parser in server mode, using the English `en_ewt` model and `parse_plaintext` pipeline, and will listen on the local port 15000 for requests.
+will start the parser in server mode, using the English `en_ewt` model and `parse_plaintext` pipeline, and will listen on the local port 15000 for requests once it has loaded the model.
 Note: There is nothing magical about the port number 15000, you can set it to any suitable port number.
 You can query the running parser as follows:

 ```